 SEEDS4Change or Students in Education Engaged in Diversity Scholarship for Change, is a student-led organization committed to bridging gaps between cultural and community differences within The Curry School and surrounding Charlottesville communities.

-Curry Faculty Diversity Committee
+Curry Diversity Action Committee (DAC)

 Walter N. Ridley